LingoToday/LingoToday/replit.md

 ## Recent Changes

 ### October 23, 2025
+- **Added Legal Links to Subscription Screen**
+  - Installed `expo-web-browser` package for webview functionality
+  - Added Terms of Service and Privacy Policy links below the "Delete account" link
+  - Links open in native webview using `WebBrowser.openBrowserAsync()`
+  - URLs point to https://www.lingotoday.co/terms and https://www.lingotoday.co/privacy
+  - Styled with small gray text and bullet separator for minimal visual hierarchy

 - **Fixed Modal/Sheet Stacking Issues**
   - Created global `SheetManagerProvider` context to enforce single-sheet policy
   - Only one sheet can be open at a time; opening a new sheet automatically closes the previous one